 but because you have had it for so long, you feel wrong without it.

 If you can relate, then chances are that you have begun to see the symptoms of depression as part of your personality.

 This creates a very strange problem.

 You see, depression can unintentionally become a blanket excuse for avoiding things.

-What starts out as a genuine situation where depression really stops you from doing something becomes an ingrained pattern.
+What starts out as a genuine situation where depression really stops you from doing something becomes your default coping style.

 Your brain starts to remember that one time that you were uncomfortable or did something wrong or hurtful, and how blaming your depression gave you an escape.